Energy Mediated by Interference of Particles (Parts I-IV): The Way to Unified Classical and Quantum Fields and

 which is similar to the Heisenberg uncertainty (\ref{eq124}).
 The relation (\ref{eq125}) can be rewritten for the energy by using the Planck-Einstein particle energy as

 The physical mechanism behind the uncertainties (\ref{eq125}) and (\ref{eq126}) could be attributed to the increase of the spatial "curvature" (gradient) $\nabla {\psi_0 (x)}$ of the real material unit-field by interference (interaction) of the material unit-field ${\psi_0 (x)}$ with the particles of material boundaries of macroscopic objects.
-In other words, the uncertainties are due to the interaction (interference) of the particle (unit-field) with the particles (unit-fields) of the external material boundaries.
-Such a physical interpretation of the uncertainties, the increase of the "curvature" (gradient) of the material unit-field by the particles of the external boundaries under the spatial localization of the unit-field (particle), is different from the mathematical interpretation based on the "compression" of the mathematical object (probability) associated with with a particle, which interferes (interacts) only with itself.
-It should be stressed that Eqs. (\ref{eq125}) and (\ref{eq126}) should be used for the particle (unit-field) and not for the empty space (Newton-Einstein vacuum) with $k={\varepsilon}=m=0$.
+That is to say that the uncertainties are due to the physical interaction (interference) of the particle (material unit-field) with the particles (material unit-fields) of the external material boundaries.
+Such a {\it{physical}} interpretation of the uncertainties, the increase of the "curvature" (gradient) of the material unit-field by the particles of the external boundaries under the spatial localization of the unit-field (particle), is different from the {\it{mathematical}} interpretation based on the "physical compression" of the pure mathematical objects (wave-function and probability) connected with with a material particle.
+Remember, a particle {\it{physically}} interferes (interacts) in canonical quantum mechanics only with itself.
+It should be stressed that Eqs. (\ref{eq125}) and (\ref{eq126}) should be used for the particle (unit-field) and not for the empty "straight" space (Newton-Einstein vacuum) with $k={\varepsilon}=m=0$.
 Equations (\ref{eq125}) and (\ref{eq126}) could be generalized for the $N$ unit-waves (particles) localized in the region $\Delta x$ by using Eqs. (\ref{eq20}) and (\ref{eq34}).
-If the unit-waves have the same phases, then Eqs. (\ref{eq20}), (\ref{eq34}), (\ref{eq125}), and (\ref{eq126}) yield
+If the unit-waves have the same phases, then Eqs. (\ref{eq20}), (\ref{eq34}), (\ref{eq125}), and (\ref{eq126}) yielded

 and

 If the phases are unknown, then Eqs. (\ref{eq127}) and (\ref{eq128}) could be rewritten as

 and